Lartrax/llama-setup/README.md

 This project only ships the `MiniCPM5-2B` model through make commands.
 If you need other models refer to the [llama.cpp docs](https://llama.app/docs/quickstart) on how to install via command line.
 Make sure to navigate to the `llama` folder before issuing commands to llama.cpp.

 Huggingface severely throttles connections, so I recommend using [aria2c](https://aria2.github.io/) to download the models directly.
 With aria2c you can split the connection and download more of the project at a time.
-Say with 2 connections.
-One would download from 0-50% and the other would at the same time download from 50-100%.
+Say with 2 connections: the first would download from 0-50% and the second would at the same time download from 50-100%.
 ```make
 # Example from makefile:
 aria2c \